Masmiseim36/nxpSDK/boards/evkmimxrt1170/mbedtls_examples/mbedtls_benchmark/cm4/readme.txt

 Board settings
 ==============
 No special settings are required.

-Note:
-This example can't run pass on MCUXpresso IDE v10.2.1, it will be fixed in MCUXpresso IDE v10.3.0.
 Prepare the Demo
 ================
 Connect a serial cable from the debug UART port of the target board to the PC.
 Start TeraTerm (http://ttssh2.osdn.jp)